 I Enjoy all sport, more of a social participant and spectator these days, and especially following my tamariki who are well involved in their respective sporting codes.
 Have a keen interest for Maaori development in sport, would love to see more Maaori achieving and maintaining success at the greatest pinnacle of their chosen sport, this includes athletes, coaches, managers, trainers, administrators and governance.

 Haakari Haakinakina is always my highlight to kickstart the weekend.
 I look forward to the robust discussions, debate and especially the banter that my co-host JD and I engage in, it makes for a healthy, fun and enjoyable time.

 Tararua te maunga, Ruamahanga te awa, Takitimu te waka, Ngati Kahungunu te iwi, Wairarapa te haapu, Huinuiorangi te marae

 New South Wales Blues te tima

 Tena Koutou Katoa

-With over 15 years experience with Radio Tainui and the sports show, it has been my absolute pleasure.
+With over 15 years of experience with Radio Tainui and the sports show, it has been my absolute pleasure.
 I enjoy all sports, whether it is locally, regionally, nationally or internationally.
-Rugby league however would have to rate as my favourite code, especially given the huge local passion and history of rugby league throughout our Waikato rohe; it really is a perfect fit for me.
+Rugby league, however, would have to rate as my favorite code, especially given the huge local passion and history of rugby league throughout our Waikato rohe; it really is a perfect fit for me.